Skip to content

 • Time of day — send the same message at 1pm to half, 9pm to the other half

 Track results in a simple spreadsheet: message date, hook used, price, segment, unlock rate, revenue.
-After a month, you’ll have clear data on what your audience responds to.
+After a month, you’ll have clear data on what your audience responds to — data that compounds into higher unlock rates every time you apply it.

 Metrics to Track